blxlrsmb/uknow/README.md

-# Unknown Information Collector
+# Uknow Information Collector

   ![logo](https://git.net9.org/blxlrsmb/unknown/raw/master/docs/logo/logo.png)

-  Unknown Information Collector is a web server that can fetch some Information and provide it with RESTful api.
+  Uknow Information Collector is a web server that can fetch some Information and provide it with RESTful api.

   It's a project for Software Engineering course.